canada-ca/canada-ca.github.io/_posts/2017-08-09-evidence-based-template-designs.markdown

 <img class="img-responsive" alt="Starting a business page now with steps and no photo of leaves at the top" src="/images/Starting_template_Aug2017_599x467.png">

 ## Improved outcomes for Canadians starting a business
->100% of 34 participants in a series of two additional usability studies could find essential legal steps to start a business, with the new simplified steps pattern.
+<div class="well panel">100% of 34 participants in a series of two additional usability studies could find essential legal steps to start a business, with the new simplified steps pattern.</div>

 We were excited when we saw how comfortable the first few participants were with the steps pattern on the Starting a business topic page.
 They didn't have to spend time reading links and descriptions, instead scanning the page to see which numbered link was where they were in the process.
 The steps gave them confidence that they wouldn't miss something crucial, and they could come back to the topic page after completing each step.

-Web analytics from before (Feb 4 to Apr 4, 2017) and after (May 26 to July 24, 2017) we launched the updated Starting a business page showed these improvements:
+Web analytics from before (February 4 to April 4, 2017) and after (May 26 to July 24, 2017) we launched the updated Starting a business page showed these improvements:
 - 66% fewer searches for the main steps to register a business <sup id="footnotemark1"><a class="fn-lnk" href="#myfootnote1"><span class="wb-invisible">Link to footnote </span>1</a></sup>
 - 10 times more people now get to BizPal, a wizard to help find required permits and licences<sup id="footnotemark2"><a class="fn-lnk" href="#myfootnote2"><span class="wb-invisible">Link to footnote </span>2</a></sup>
-- 3 times more people now find the business support and financing on the start a business steps page<sup id="footnotemark3"><a class="fn-lnk" href="#myfootnote3"><span class="wb-invisible">Link to footnote </span>3</a></sup>
+- 3 times more people now find business support and financing on the start a business steps page<sup id="footnotemark3"><a class="fn-lnk" href="#myfootnote3"><span class="wb-invisible">Link to footnote </span>3</a></sup>

 These outcomes from Canadians using the Canada.ca site support the prototype testing results.
 The steps-based design clearly addressed a real need, and filled a gap in our template design patterns.
 This design pattern is now available as an option for Canada.ca topic pages, and will soon be included in the Content and Information Architecture Specification.
 Services on Canada.ca can now use this to pattern to help Canadians understand and find the steps they're looking for.